amy19law/Unity-Forest-Quest-Game/README.md

 # Unity-Forest-Quest-Game
-* Forest Quest Game created using Unity for VR/AR/MR Project in Final Year of University.
+* C Files for Forest Quest Game created using Unity for VR/AR/MR Project in Final Year of University.
 * Further Information: www.amylouiselaw.com